FiloSottile/hpke/hpke-pq.md

 ## Conventions used in this document

 `||` denotes concatenation. `[N:M]` denotes the byte slice from index N (inclusive) to index M (exclusive).
-Strings quested with `""` are encoded as ASCII.
+Strings quoted with `""` are encoded as ASCII.
 Values in code blocks are hex encoded byte strings. `random(N)` denotes N bytes of CSPRNG output.
 All lengths are in bytes.

 ML-KEM.KeyGen_internal, ML-KEM.Encaps, and ML-KEM.Decaps are defined in
 [FIPS 203][]. `SHAKE256(s, L)` is an invocation of `SHAKE256(s, 8*L)` defined in